 \section{Introduction}

-The transition between two distinct broken symmetry phases, even though commonly believed to be first-order, can be \emph{continuous} when two orderparameters are related via a chiral rotation (see below).
-Such unconventional continuous phase transition possibly takes place through proliferation of real space singularities, known as topological defects, when one order resides inside the defect core of the other, giving rise to the notion of dual orders and deconfined criticality~\cite{DQCP-science, DQCP-PRB}.
-One well studied example of such dual or competing orders is the N\'{e}el antiferromagnet and valence bond solid in two-dimensional frustrated spin models of insulating systems~\cite{DQCP-Sandvik, DQCP-Kaul, DQCP-Nahun-1, DQCP-Nahun-2, lauchli}.
+The transition between two distinct broken symmetry phases, even though commonly believed to be first-order in nature, can be continuous when two order parameters are related via a chiral rotation (see below).
+Such unconventional continuous phase transition possibly takes place through proliferation of real space singularities, known as topological defects, when one order resides inside the defect core of the other, giving rise to the notion of competing or dual orders and deconfined criticality~\cite{DQCP-science, DQCP-PRB}.
+A well studied example of such dual or competing orders involves the N\'{e}el antiferromagnet and valence bond solid in two-dimensional frustrated spin models of insulating systems, respectively breaking the spin rotational and translational symmetries~\cite{DQCP-Sandvik, DQCP-Kaul, DQCP-Nahun-1, DQCP-Nahun-2, lauchli}.

 The notion of competing orders becomes more transparent, when they can be described as composite objects of underlying fermionic degrees of freedom.
-In this respect, massless Dirac fermions, realized in monolayer grpahene (MLG), $d$-wave superconductor, honeycomb Kondo-Heisenberg model, constitute an ideal platform to capture the competing orders~\cite{abanov-weigman, tanaka-hu, senthil-fisher-prb, grover-senthil, hou-mudry-chamon-ryu, seradjeh-moore-franz, ghaemi-ryu-lee, herbut-isospin, herbut-lu-roy, sachdev-xu-fu, chakravarty, si-goswami, liu-si-goswami}.
-Namely, in a multicomponent spinor basis (arising from the sublattice or orbital, valley, and spin degrees of freedom) ordered phases are represented by Dirac bilinears.
+In this respect, massless Dirac fermions, realized in monolayer graphene (MLG), $d$-wave superconductor, and honeycomb Kondo-Heisenberg model, for example, constitute an ideal platform to capture the physics of competing orders~\cite{abanov-weigman, tanaka-hu, senthil-fisher-prb, grover-senthil, hou-mudry-chamon-ryu, seradjeh-moore-franz, ghaemi-ryu-lee, herbut-prl-2010, herbut-isospin, herbut-lu-roy, sachdev-xu-fu, chakravarty, si-goswami, liu-si-goswami}.
+Namely, in a multicomponent spinor basis (arising from the sublattice or orbital, valley or isospin, and real spin degrees of freedom) ordered phases are represented by Dirac bilinears.
 Two competing orders are then described by mutually anticommuting Dirac matrices, which when in addition anticommute with the Dirac Hamiltonian, are named \emph{masses}.
-Naturally, the generators of the chiral rotation between any two competing masses commute with the Dirac Hamiltonian, manifesting its chiral symmetry~\cite{HJR, Roy-Goswami-Juricic}.
+Naturally, the generators of the chiral rotation between any two competing masses commute with the Dirac Hamiltonian, manifesting its global chiral symmetry~\cite{HJR, Roy-Goswami-Juricic}.